Frequently Asked Questions

 What is featured in the city tour and contrada museum; how long does it last?

 The city tour lasts about 1.5 hours and includes the major highlights of Siena, including the most unique part of the tour, a visit to one of the Contrada Museums.
 Each Contrada (17) has their own museum, which contains many historical and artistic pieces, representing the history of the Contrada and Siena.
 One of the items of interest are the victory banner taken by the Contrada when it wins a Palio.
 During the Palio, only through a special reservation request can one access these museum treasures.
-Our Package provides you this reservation.
+Our hotel/ticket package provides you this special reservation.

 What is the 'Contrada Dinner' and who attends?

-Known to the Sienese as the 'Cena Prova Generale', each of the 10 Contrada who will participate in the race will hold and invitation-only dinner in Siena the night before the race (July 1st or August 15th).
+Known to the Sienese as the 'Cena Prova Generale', each of the 10 Contrada who will participate in the race will hold and invitation-only dinner in Siena the night before (thus on either July 1st or August 15th).
 The setting for each dinner is outdoors in a special street or piazza within the respective Contrada (district).
 Depending on the size of the Contrada, some dinners are served in this fashion for well over a 1,000 Contrada members and their guests.
 The dinners are by invitation only (you cannot arrive in Siena and simply walk up to purchase a ticket).
-The dinner while of course festive is also a way to raise money to support the needs of the Contrada.
+The dinner while of course festive is also a way to raise money to support the financial needs of the Contrada.
 The dinner is 4-courses, served with wine and of course the ambiance of a very special evening.

 In which Contrada will we have our dinner?